metadatacenter/cedar-docker-build/README.md

 An included script called `./bin/release-all-images.sh` tags and releases all images.

-It takes three arguments.
-Its invocation pattern is as follows:
+It takes three arguments and has the following invocation pattern:

     ./bin/release-all-images <DOCKERHUB> <CEDAR_DOCKER_BUILD_HOME> <IMAGE_VERSION>